zziger/altv-dev-tools/README.md

 ![Code editor](./.github/codeeditor.png)
 ![Code editor themes](./.github/codeeditor2.png)

-Ingame code editor allows you to execute some JS code on client- or server- side directly in the game, while having autocompletion, hints, and so on.
+In-game code editor allows you to execute some JS code on client- or server- side directly in the game, while having autocompletion, hints, and so on.

 Features:
 - Resizable and movable window
-- File persistance (files are saved in the local storage, so they don't reset after a reconnect/server restart)
+- File persistence (files are saved in the local storage, so they don't reset after a reconnect/server restart)
 - Autocompletion with the newest typings (dynamically downloaded from the typings repo)
 - Ability to use code editor with keybinds only (Ctrl + Alt + / to see all the keybinds)
 - Autocompletion snippets (Ctrl + Alt + ' to see all the autocompletion snippets)